2025 Tariffs

 ALL

-Derivative iron or steel products, including select machinery parts, agricultural equipment components, certain furniture, and lighting parts (refer to the provided link for specific HTS classifications).
+Derivative iron or steel products, including certain parts of machinery, agricultural equipment, and specific furniture and light parts (refer to the provided link for specific HTS classifications).

 There is no exclusion application process available at this time.